Marie Dorval: Relationship with George Sand

-In January 1833, female writer George Sand met Marie Dorval after the former wrote the actress a letter of appreciation following one of her performances.
+In January 1833, the female writer George Sand met Marie Dorval after the former wrote the actress a letter of appreciation following one of her performances.
 The two women became involved in an intimate friendship, and were rumored to have become lovers.
 This has been debated, and never has been verified.
 Sand wrote about Dorval, including many passages where she is described as smitten with Dorval.
 Only those who know how differently we were made can realize how utterly I was in thrall to her...God had given her the power to express what she felt...She was beautiful, and she was simple.
 She had never been taught anything, but there was nothing she did not know by instinct.
 I can find no words with which to describe how cold and incomplete my own nature is.
 I can express nothing.
 There must be a sort of paralysis in my brain which prevents what I feel from ever finding a form through which it can achieve communication...When she appeared upon the stage, with her drooping figure, her listless gait, her sad and penetrating glance...I can say only that it was as though I were looking at an embodied spirit.

 Theater critic Gustave Planche reportedly warned Sand to stay away from Dorval.
 Likewise, Count Alfred de Vigny, Dorval's lover from 1831 to 1838, warned the actress to stay away from Sand, whom he referred to as "that damned lesbian".
 Victor Hugo wrote in his own journals that de Vigny was supremely jealous of Hugo's own relationship with Dorval, which could cast doubt on the rumors surrounding Sand and Dorval.

 Popular writers from that time, such as Théophile Gautier and Honoré de Balzac, capitalized on the rumors.

 Whatever the truth in their relationship, Sand and Dorval remained close friends for the remainder of Dorval's lifetime.
 In 1834, Dorval starred in Vigny's play Chatterton, and in 1840 she played the lead in a play written by Sand, titled Cosima, and the two women collaborated on the script.
-However, the play was not well-received, and was cancelled after only seven showings.
+However, the play was not well received, and was cancelled after only seven showings.

 In film

-In the 2025 French TV show La rebelle: Les aventures de la jeune George Sand, Barbara Pravi portrays the character of Dorval, and the show displays an intimate relationship between Pravi (who plays Dorval) and Nine D'Urso (who plays George Sand).
+In the 2025 French TV show La rebelle: Les aventures de la jeune George Sand, Barbara Pravi portrays the character of Dorval, and the show displays an intimate relationship between Dorval (played by Pravi) and George Sand (played by Nine D'Urso).

+In culture

+Dorval famously said of herself, "I'm not beautiful, I'm worse," which has been quoted repeatedly in years since, sometimes attributed to her and sometimes apocryphally: